1Edison/1Edison/README.md

 - 🌱 I’m currently learning ...Ingenieria en Automatizacion y Control
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...mi numero telefonico es 3006806250
-- 😄 Pronouns: ...poison
+- 😄 Pronouns: ...
-- ⚡ Fun fact: ...me gusta muco el futbol y quiero aprender a programar
+- ⚡ Fun fact: ...me gusta mucho el futbol y quiero aprender a programar

 <!---
 1Edison/1Edison is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.